Skip to content

 SEC Football Coaches Buyouts

 SEC athletic departments have deep pockets, and that means boosters and administrators aren’t afraid to pull the plug and fire a coach if the team is struggling on the field.
-We’ve seen some big-time buyouts paid out in recent years.
+We’ve seen some big-time buyouts paid out in recent years — though none larger than the $77.5 million Texas A&M paid to Jimbo Fisher after firing him late in the 2023 season.

 (Source: USA TODAY)

-That leaves us with Arkansas’s Sam Pittman, who has an interesting buyout setup.
+Arkansas’ Sam Pittman has an interesting buyout setup.
 If he’s fired without cause, he’s owed 75% of the money remaining on his contract.
-If the Razorbacks have a record below .500 when he’s fired, though, he’s only owed 50% of his remaining money.
+If he has an overall record below .500 when he’s fired, though, he’s only owed 50% of his remaining money.

 Jimbo Fisher Buyout

-Jimbo Fisher’s buyout numbers deserve their own section on this page, as it is a constant source of conversation in College Station and around the SEC.
+Jimbo Fisher’s buyout numbers deserve their own section on this page, as it was a constant source of conversation in College Station and around the SEC.

-Starting with the 2023 season, here’s a breakdown of how much Texas A&M would owe Fisher if he’s fired after the conclusion of each campaign:
+Texas A&M finally fired Fisher during the 2023 season.
+Here’s a breakdown of how much Texas A&M would have owed Fisher if they waited longer to fire him after the conclusion of each campaign:

 • 2024: $67,550,000